Karolína Kurková: Acting

 Kurková made her film debut alongside Frankie Muniz, Harvey Keitel, and Amber Valletta in Howard Himelstein's 2007 coming-of-age dramedy, My Sexiest Year.
 She played Courtney A. Kreiger / Cover Girl in the live action 2009 G.I.
 Joe: The Rise of Cobra film.
 She was a guest judge on the fifteenth season of America's Next Top Model and fourth season of Germany's Next Top Model.

 She appeared on the 2008 Academy of Country Music Awards along with Dwight Yoakam in presenting the "Top Female Vocalist" award to Carrie Underwood.

 In September 2010, Kurková guest-starred on NBC's Chuck season 4 episode, "Chuck Versus the Suitcase".
 She played "Sofia Stepanova", an enemy spy posing as a supermodel.

 Kurková appeared alongside German model Eva Padberg on the reality television show Das perfekte Model, a model casting-show similar to Germany's Next Top Model.
 The show aired in spring 2012 on German television broadcast VOX.
 The show was canceled in summer 2012 due to low ratings.
 Kurková made a guest appearance on television series 30 Rock in Season 6, Episode 9 titled "Leap Day" in February 2012.

 Kurková appeared as herself in an episode of Person of Interest, in a subplot where the character of Detective Fusco (Kevin Chapman) protects Kurková from Armenian gangsters.
 The subplot, which is interspersed throughout the episode, takes up less than two minutes of screen time and is played for comic relief.
-Kurková was also a supermodel coach on OXYGEN'S "The Face", alongside Naomi Campbell and Coco Rocha.
+Kurková was also a supermodel coach on OXYGEN'S "The Face", alongside Naomi Campbell, Heidi Klum and Coco Rocha.